Locust Valley, Pennsylvania: 19th century

+20th century

-In 1910, Frank G. Hartman and his brother-in-law, Harvey Hersh (who lived in Locust Valley), opened a foundry and machine shop called Hersh & Hartman.
+In 1910, Frank G. Hartman and his brother-in-law, Harvey Hersh, who lived in Locust Valley, opened a foundry and machine shop called Hersh & Hartman.
 Frank brought twenty years of experience working at Bethlehem Steel Co., having worked there since age 16, into this new venture.

-In 1954, Locust Valley Country Club was granted a charter and opened on Memorial Day as a 9 hole private club.
-The 125 acre property, including an 1806, 16 room fieldstone house was purchased from the Donald Smith estate (this property currently spans Bucks and Lehigh Counties).
+In 1954, Locust Valley Country Club was granted a charter and opened on Memorial Day as a 9-hole private club.
+The 125 acre property, including an 1806, 16 room fieldstone house was purchased from the Donald Smith estate, which spans Bucks and Lehigh Counties.
 William F. Gordon was the designer of the course having also designed one of the courses at Saucon Valley Country Club.

 In 1985, Locust Valley became a public course.
-Baseball legends Joe DiMaggio, Bob Feller, Brooks Robinson and Bobby Thomson and Pro Football Hall of Famer Chuck Bednarik played in a tournament in 1986.
+Baseball legends Joe DiMaggio, Bob Feller, Brooks Robinson, and Bobby Thomson, and Pro Football Hall of Fame inductee Chuck Bednarik played in a tournament in 1986.
 Arnold Palmer was known to practice at Locust Valley since his first wife, Winnie Walzer, was from Coopersburg.
 The original 1806 home was razed in 2017.

-Schools
+Education

 A one room schoolhouse was first opened in 1850 two years after the township adopted the common school system.
 The school was about one-half mile directly north on what is now Blue Church Rd South.
 Prior to this, students were educated in private homes or churches (there was a school at the Blue Church, for example).
 The education was conducted in German exclusively until about 1800, before beginning to transition toward English.
 Replacing the first building, a new schoolhouse was opened in 1880 with a tower and bell being added in 1902.
 In 1884, the school was furnished with a blackboard, globe and patent desks.

 This school operated until 1941 when the district became more centralized and children were bused to larger community schools.
 In 1946, there were three buses serving the township, and the Locust Valley students were transported to the Lanark School.
 The other township school was Center Valley School (1940)).
 The Lanark School was built in 1941 and was located in the northern part of the township, on the east side of Pennsylvania Route 309.
 Most recently a law firm] has occupied the building with an address of Schoolhouse Lane.

 Locust Valley Schoolhouse was auctioned off and remodeled into a residence.
 This building is still in existence as a residential home at the intersection of Blue Church Rd S and Beverly Hills Rd.
-Students in Locus Valley initially attended schools in Allentown School District.
+Students in Locust Valley initially attended schools in Allentown School District.

 Southern Lehigh School District, which serves Locust Valley public students, was developed in the late 20th century.
+Students in grades nine through 12 attend Southern Lehigh High School in Center Valley.